Bitcoin-Wildlife-Sanctuary/fri-study/README.md

    there are 15 qm31 multiplications per query point in addition to 3 qm31 multiplications to compute $\alpha^2$, $\alpha^4$,
    and $\alpha^8$.
 This is a more extreme direction of the input stack size vs the qm31 multiplication tradeoff.

+### What about the cost of Merkle tree?

+There is a lot of flexibility in Merkle tree.
+Here we present a few talking points.

+**Arity.** If we assume the standard relay policy that limits the hint element to be no more than 80 bytes, then we can use a binary tree or a 3-ary tree.
+There is, however, no benefit in terms of the number of hint elements to use a 3-ary tree.
+The binary tree uses 1 hint element for sibling, and the 3-ary tree uses 2 hint elements for sibling.
+This is not better than doing the binary tree twice.

+However, if we forgo the standard relay policy,

+##

 ### Other strategies to control the number of hints and the number of